LearnOnDemandSystems/docs/lod-home.md

 |--:|:--|
 |15&nbsp;minutes|[Deploy Linux on Azure using a Resource Template](lod/quick-starts/linux/deploy-linux-template.md)|

+> ### Looking for more information?
+>
-If you've already read through all of the documentation that is available on a topic, and you are still looking for more information, or have questions, check out the resources available to you on our [Contact Us](contact-us.md) page.
+>If you've already read through all of the documentation that is available on a topic, and you are still looking for more information, or have questions, check out the resources available to you on our [Contact Us](contact-us.md) page.

 <!-- THE BELOW WAS THE LOD LANDING PAGE FOR THE INTEGRATED HELP.
 IT IS COMMENTED OUT TO RETAIN THE CONTENT.